Beginner Skateboard Gear

 Skate and Create

 The Ollie: Too excited, most skate enthusiasts try to do it too early.
-It is an important trick and quite famous among the skateboarders.
+It is a famous trick and quite famous among the skateboarders.

 Pop Shuvit: It is an awesome trick to learn along with the Ollie as it takes a set of very different skills to master it.